 They still qualify for narcissistic personality disorder (NPD), particularly feeling special and wanting admiration (perhaps secretly), lacking empathy, and feeling entitled.
 They’re still self-centered and expect special treatment.
 They often feel that their specialness is not appreciated, that they’re misunderstood, or that people or the world at large haven’t sufficiently recognized their uniqueness.
 Some play the role of victim and martyr.

 They might be a philanthropist or in the clergy or helping professions.
 Yet, despite the fact that they may appear to genuinely care for others, they’re motivated by a need for recognition, power over others, or egoistic pride.
 They might help by taking over without even asking permission.
 They behave self-righteously superior, moralistic, or as exploited, resentful sufferers for all their giving.

 Contrasting with the Exhibitionist Narcissist

 Despite sharing core traits, in a sense, behaviorally the covert narcissist is the mirror image of the exhibitionist narcissist.
 While the latter demands to be the center of attention, the former feels slighted that they’re not, or gets attention by playing the victim.
 Instead of working the room, the covert narcissist is self-absorbed.
 Normal introverts are generally good listeners, but not this narcissist.
 They consider others boring or ignorant.
-Rather than ordering others around, the covert narcissist can get their way indirectly through passive-aggressive behavior.
+Rather than ordering others around, covert narcissists can get their way indirectly through passive-aggressive behavior.
 They may agree to things, but not follow through, be late, forget, or pretend there was no agreement.
 All narcissists are manipulative.
 Covert narcissists may add self-pity to their toolkit to control others.
 Rather than put down others directly, they are more likely to express envy.